HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/Bettis_HW5.md

 HAS Tools_401
 September 27, 2021
 Homework 5
+_____
+## Grade
+3/3: Nice job.
+- Question 5 was a tricky one.
+You actually needed to write a for loop for that.
+Check out my solution and let me knwo if you have questions.
+- Also note you need to include the '.md' extension on your submisison file for formatting to work.
+I added it in here for you.
+- Make sure you preview your markdown next time.
+The formatting was hard to follow because your tabels didn't come through.

 1. Provide a summary of the data frames properties.
 What are the column names?